-Any US taxpayer, business or consumer who commences construction of a solar or solar + storage system in 2020 is eligible to receive the full 26% solar ITC.
+Any US taxpayer, business or consumer who commences construction of a solar or solar + storage system before January 1, 2023 is eligible to receive the full 26% solar ITC.

 However, if you installed your solar system with a solar lease or a solar PPA, then you’re not eligible.
 Since the leasing company owns your solar system, they will receive the ITC.
 But most leasing companies take the value of the 26% ITC into consideration when calculating your lease rate, so you can still benefit indirectly by having lower system payments.

 How Do You Calculate the 26% Solar ITC?

 Calculating the 26% ITC differs for homeowners and commercial businesses.
 Homeowners calculate the 26% on the net installed cost; i.e., after you’ve deducted the value of any state or utility rebates.
 For example, say the total cost for your solar installation was $15,000 and you received a utility or state rebate of $3,000, your total upfront expense is now $12,000.

 26% x $12,000 = $3,120 solar tax credit that you can use when you pay taxes to the IRS.

 For businesses installing commercial solar projects, the rebate is calculated on the gross installed cost of the solar system; i.e., before deducting for any local or utility rebates.
 So, using the same example: